alan-turing-institute/trustchain/docs/ion.md

 $ bitcoin-cli -rpcwallet="sidetreeDefaultWallet" listreceivedbyaddress 1 true
 ```

-To fund your wallet, send Bitcoins to the **first** receive address in this list.
+To fund your wallet, send Bitcoins to the **first address** in this list.

 === "Mainnet"